cameronbweston/TwitterStats/README.md

 ## Title Screen

-Access all of the apps different features from this screen
+Access all of the different features in the app from this screen

 ![Alt text](/titleScreen.png?raw=true "Title Screen")